Youssefsaidd/coachingwithYoussef/README.md

 ## Sign Up

-Sign up for exclusive content by filling out the form in the "Sign Up for Exclusive Content" section.
+Sign up for exclusive content by filling out the form in the "Sign Up and Sign In" section on our [website](index.html).
 You will be notified with further details.

 ## Contributing